abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Groups
 ---

- A group is a monoid in which each element has what is called an "inverse" element where the element and its inverse cancel each other out when applied one after the other, in other words , $forall x, there must exist x' such that x • x' = i$ ( where $i$ is the identity element).
+A group is a monoid such that for each of it's elements, there is another element which is the so called "inverse" of the first one  where the element and its inverse cancel each other out when applied one after the other.
+Plain-english definitions like this make you appreciate mathematical formulas more - formally we say that for all elements $x$, there must exist $x'$ such that $x • x' = i$ ( where $i$ is the identity element).

 If we view *monoids* as a means of modeling the effect of applying a set of (associative) actions, we use *groups* to model the effects of actions are also *reversible*.

-A nice example of a group can be found in the realm of numbers (really, numbers are a nice example of almost all mathematical structures) - it is the set of integers under addition, where the inverse of each number is its opposite number (positive numbers' inverse are negatives and vice versa).
+A nice example of a monoid that we covered that is also a group is the set of integers under addition.
+The inverse of each number is its opposite number (positive numbers' inverse are negatives and vice versa).
 The above formula, then, becomes $x + (-x) = 0$

 The study of groups is a field that is much bigger than the theory of monoids (and perhaps bigger than category theory itself).
 And it all started with the what are now called the "symmetry groups" which we will look into in more detail.

 Summary
 ---